Ruvyrom/Ruvomain-Protocol/README.md

 ```
 - For Ruvomain-debloat, place your personal or Canta JSON lists in ./Configs
 - For Ruvomain-installer, place your `APK` files in ./ruvomain-installer/Apps
-- For Ruvomain-restore, place your own backup .json file or Canta .json file list in ./ruvomain-backup/backups
+- For Ruvomain-restore, use your backup created with ruvomain-backup.sh or place your own backup .json file or Canta .json file list in ./ruvomain-backup/backups
 - Ruvomain-backup places your backup .json file in /ruvomain-backup/backups
 ```bash
 cd ./Ruvomain-Protocol